Hanover school of architecture: Factories, railway stations and other industrial buildings

 Many decades before the advent of the Hanover School, in the end of the 18th century. century, a need for multi-storey factory buildings arose.
 These should accommodate large work rooms.The multi-storey structure was necessary to transmit the force vertically via transmissions.
 The factories were often designed inside as a skeleton building, which was covered with masonry on the outside.
 For a long time, the skeleton consisted of a wooden construction, against which initially only slowly more expensive cast iron constructions prevailed.
 However, iron supporting structures offered the great advantage of being fireproof.
 Where the cross members of the skeleton lay on, the outer walls usually had to be reinforced by lisens, which gave the outer facade a rhythmic structure.
 The outwardly readable inner construction was entirely in line with the neo-Gothic styles, to which the "constructive truth" was considered the basic principle.
 Schinkel's Building Academy in Berlin, which with its pronounced brick lilys in the construction axes, proved to be a model for other architectural currents, proved to be forward-looking here.
 In Hanover, the mechanical weaving mill was the first modern type factory to receive an external design according to Hanoverian round arch style.
-The building designed by Heinrich Ludwig Debo was built in 1857-58.
+The building designed by Heinrich Ludwig Debo was built in 1857–1858.
 New to him were the two tower-like head buildings.
 In addition to the staircases, they also contained ancillary and supervisory rooms and were clearly detached from the production wing in terms of design.
-Mechanical weaving thus anticipated one of the basic ideas of the Hannover School.
+Mechanical weaving thus anticipated one of the basic ideas of the Hanover School.
 Their supporters later demanded that the building sections determined by floor plan requirements should be "effectively" grouped.
 In addition, it should be possible to read from the outside what purpose the individual part of the building serves.

 In the early days of industrialization, manufacturers had often had their production buildings run as pure utility buildings that had only a minimum of decorations.The systems, which were often expanded in rapid succession, often only received a certain unity because the buildings were built in a round arch style.
 It was considered an economical construction method in which architectural decoration could be easily achieved by an appropriate arrangement of the bricks.
 At that time, the importance of a factory was almost exclusively measured by its spatial extent and not by its aesthetic appearance.
 Only in the second half of the 19th century.
 In the 19th century, a change of heart returned, factories increasingly received a representative shell.
-After the founding of the Reich, the round arch style was finally increasingly replaced by the Hannoversche Schule in industrial construction.
+After the founding of the Reich, the round arch style was finally increasingly replaced by the Hanover School in industrial construction.

 The stations of the rapidly growing railway network experienced a similar development to the factories.
 Here, too, the architects abandoned the round arch style and moved towards the Gothic revival, whose design language expressed the pride of the operators.